thirdelement/sneaker-dadi/README.md

     - Django was used to struture the site.
 ### Libraries
 1. [jQuery](https://jquery.com/)
-    - jQuery has been used for the DatePicker, Bootstrap Tabs buttons and to check validity.
+    - jQuery has been used for to launch toast messages, enable increment/decrement functionality in the cart, processing Stripe payments and checking country fields at check out.
 1. [Bootstrap Icons](https://icons.getbootstrap.com/)
     - Bootstrap Icons was used for all site icons.
 ### Templates